 He has published extensively in his research field of early Christian monasticism and is much in demand as a presenter and lecturer.
 Fr.
 Columba has received numerous grants and fellowships for his own scholarship.
 In 1994-95 he was the recipient of a year-long research fellowship from the NEH for his book Cassian the Monk.
 In 2009-2010, he was the recipient of a second fellowship from the NEH as well as a residential fellowship in Byzantine Studies at the Dumbarton Oaks Research Library in Washington, D.C.
 In 2016-2017, he was a resident member of the School of Historical Studies at the Institute for Advanced Study in Princeton, NJ, and a Guggenheim Fellow in support of his work on Between Earth and Heaven: Interpreting the Origins of Christian Asceticism and Monasticism.

 Fr.
-Columba has been featured on many national and international media outlets, including the CBS News program 60 Minutes, BBC World News, PBS’s Religion and Ethics Newsweekly as well as in The Economist, Harvard Magazine, Smithsonian Magazine, NEH’s Humanities Magazine, The Wall Street Journal and The Chronicle of Higher Education.
+Columba has been featured on many national and international media outlets, including the CBS News program 60 Minutes, BBC World News, PBS’s Religion and Ethics Newsweekly as well as in The Economist, Harvard Magazine, Smithsonian Magazine, NEH’s Humanities Magazine, The Wall Street Journal, The Atlantic, and The Chronicle of Higher Education.

 What he enjoys most about his work: “The work gives me hope.
 It’s a drop in the bucket in terms of trying to address political or humanitarian challenges.
 But, it’s the drop I can put in the bucket.
 That’s meaningful to me.”